On stable equivalences of Morita type with twisted diagonal vertices: Introduction

+\begin{remark} {\rm Note that in both these two implications, the field $k$ can be arbitrary: Although \cite[Proposition 7.3.10 (i)]{Lin18b} needs the field $k$ to be perfect, using the classification of endopermutation modules over $k$ (\cite[Theorem 9.5]{Bouc:The Dade group} or \cite[Theorem 13.3]{Th07}), we see that any indecomposable capped endopermutation module is defined over a very small finite subfield.
+Hence the implication (iv)$\Rightarrow$(v) does not require the field $k$ to be perfect.} \end{remark}

-The implication (ii)$\Rightarrow$(iii) is a property of endopermutation modules; see e.g. \cite[Proposition 7.3.10 (i)]{Lin18b}.
-The implication (iii)$\Rightarrow$(i) follows from \cite[Proposition 5.11.8]{Lin18a}.
-Note that in both these two implications, the field $k$ can be arbitrary.
-So it remains to give a new proof of (i)$\Rightarrow$(ii); this will be proved in Section \ref{section:Proof of Puig's Corollary 7.4}.
+As mentioned above, (i) implies (ii) and (iii).
+Now it suffices to give a new proof of (ii)$\Rightarrow$(iv) because a symmetric argument will imply that (iii)$\Rightarrow$(iv) as well; this will be given in Section \ref{section:Proof of Puig's Corollary 7.4}.
 There are two main steps in our new proof of Theorem \ref{theorem:vertices imply sources}.
 The first step is Proposition \ref{prop:relation of source algebras}, which is the main difference between the methods of our proof and Puig's original proof.
 The proof of Proposition \ref{prop:relation of source algebras} is inspired by Linckelmann's proof of \cite[Theorem 9.11.9]{Lin18b}.
 The second main step is Puig's \cite[Theorem 7.2]{Puig1999} (see Theorem \ref{theorem: Puig 7.2} below).
 For this step, we follow the idea of Puig's original proof - we modify Puig's proof by simplifying terminology and notation, by changing some arguments and by adding details.
 We hope our modification can serve to explain Puig's proof of \cite[Theorem 7.2]{Puig1999}.
 Besides a new proof, we establish the result for arbitrary fields, under a mild assumption:

 \begin{theorem} Keep the notation of \ref{notation:stable equ of Morita type}.
-Assume that $\O=k$ and $X$ is a twisted diagonal subgroup of $G\times H$.
-Assume further that there are no subgroups $Z \unlhd Y$ of $X$ such that $Y/Z\cong Q_8$ (the quaternion group of order $8$) or that $k$ contains a primitive $3$-th root of unity.
+Assume that $\O=k$.
+Assume that $X\cong p_1(X)$ or $X\cong p_2(X)$.
+Assume further that there are no subgroups $Z \unlhd Y$ of $X$ satisfying $Y/Z\cong Q_8$ (the quaternion group of order $8$) or that $k$ contains a primitive $3$-rd root of unity.
 Then $V$ is an endopermutation $kX$-module. \end{theorem}

 This will be proved in Section \ref{section:Descending to finite fields}, making use of extended versions of descent results for vertices and sources used by Kessar and Linckelmann \cite{Kessar_Linckelmann}, and the classification of indecomposable endopermutation modules.